cyberbotics/webots-doc/blog/Webots-8-6-0-release.md

 ## Extra Goodies

+Robot nodes can now be nested; A Robot node can contain another Robot node as a descendant in the scene tree.

 World loading time has been reduced by up to 50% on large worlds.

 Users on Windows can now benefit from Microsoft text-to-speech technologies via the Speaker API.